conjurdemos/apj-secrets/apps/dockerhub/README.md

 ## Steps

-1. [PAM] Create a credential in PAM for pull secrets
+1. [PAM] Create a credential in PAM for imagePullSecrets

    The value should be something like:
    ```